Human papillomavirus infection: Cancer development

 In some infected individuals, their immune systems may fail to control HPV.
 Lingering infection with high-risk HPV types, such as types 16, 18, 31, and 45, can favor the development of cancer.

 Co-factors such as cigarette smoke can also enhance the risk of HPV-related cancers.

 HPV is believed to cause cancer by integrating its genome into nuclear DNA.
 Some of the early genes expressed by HPV, such as E6 and E7, act as oncogenes that promote tumor growth and malignant transformation.
 HPV genome integration can also cause carcinogenesis by promoting genomic instability associated with alterations in DNA copy number.

 E6 produces a protein (also called E6) that simultaneously binds to two host cell proteins called p53 and E6-Associated Protein (E6-AP).
-E6AP is an E3 Ubiquitin ligase, an enzyme whose purpose is to tag proteins with a post-translational modification called Ubiquitin.
+E6AP is an E3 ubiquitin ligase, an enzyme whose purpose is to tag proteins with a post-translational modification called Ubiquitin.
 By binding both proteins, E6 induces E6AP to attach a chain of ubiquitin molecules to p53, thereby flagging p53 for proteosomal degradation.
 Normally, p53 acts to prevent cell growth and promotes cell death in the presence of DNA damage. p53 also upregulates the p21 protein, which blocks the formation of the cyclin D/Cdk4 complex, thereby preventing the phosphorylation of retinoblastoma protein (RB), and in turn, halting cell cycle progression by preventing the activation of E2F.
 In short, p53 is a tumor-suppressor protein that arrests the cell cycle and prevents cell growth and survival when DNA damage occurs.
 Thus, the degradation of p53, induced by E6, promotes unregulated cell division, cell growth, and cell survival, all characteristics of cancer.

-It is important to note that although the interaction between E6, E6AP, and p53 was the first to be characterized, several other proteins in the host cell interact with E6, supporting the induction of cancer.
+Although the interaction between E6, E6AP, and p53 was the first to be characterized, several other host cell proteins interact with E6, supporting the induction of cancer.